 - Chemical Attributes searches of the names and classifications of small molecules (ligands), inhibitors, drugs, etc. that are present in PDB structures

-- Sequence search uses the polymer sequences of all or a significant portion of the proteins and nucleic acids present in a structure.
+- Sequence Similarity Search uses the polymer sequences of all or a significant portion of the proteins and nucleic acids present in a structure.

 - Sequence Motif search uses a short polymer query sequence.

 - Structure Similarity Search is based on 3D shape.